3stadt/docker-sw-dev/README.md

 ## Xdebug

-Xdebug is installed inside the swag_apache container, but not active by default in order to save performance.
+Xdebug is available using one of the `-xdebug` images (see images folder), but not active by default in order to save performance.
 To use it, you need to set up your IDE.
 In this readme, only PHPStorm will be covered, if you are using a different IDE you are welcome to adapt the instructions and make a pull request to update this readme.

 First, you need to setup a server.
 Within PHPStorm, navigate to `File` > `Settings` > `Language & Frameworks` > `PHP` > `Servers` and add a new one via the `+` icon or use your existing one.